dehnhardt/iconnconfig/README.md

 # iconnconfig
+**This repository is archived.
-**Also find this repo at https://codeberg.org/dehnhardt/IConnConfig**
+**Further development will be done at https://codeberg.org/dehnhardt/IConnConfig**

 Linux based configuration utility for IConnectivity interfaces.
 MIDI and Audio configuration is implemented.
 Since the SysEx interface is very well documented by iConnectivity, most of the functionality is implemented.